rdolma7/sba-319/README.md

-For this SBA, I'm trying to implement a database for Masterful Learning Center with tutor, admins and student information.
+With this SBA, I tried to implement databases for the 3 collections:admins, students and tutors for Masterful Learning Center.

 Collections and Routes
 Students (/students)